JulieMontoya/BCP_design/scripts/README.md

 ## remove_line_numbers

-This script takes a detokenised BASIC source file  (as produced by `*SPOOL`)  with line numbers, and automatically removes the line numbers for you, so you can more easily edit them on the host system.
+This script takes a detokenised BASIC source file  (as produced by `*SPOOL` or recent versions of DFSBuster)  with line numbers, and automatically removes the line numbers for you, so you can more easily edit them on the host system.
 It inserts `*|` lines into the output at the beginning and following a sufficiently-large gap in the line numbering  (so "high" line numbers at the end of a program can be preserved).

 ```